 (2) Valuation standards and methods for securities

-Held-to-maturity debt securities, which management has the positive intent and ability to hold to maturity are reported at amortized cost, and available-for-sale securities, which are not classified as either of the aforementioned securities, are reported at fair value with unrealized gains and losses, net of applicable taxes, reported in a separate component of equity.
-Available-for-sale securities whose fair values are extremely difficult to be determined are stated at cost determined by the moving-average method.
+Held-to-maturity debt securities, which management has the positive intent and ability to hold to maturity are reported at moving-average method.
 The cost of securities sold is determined based on the moving-average method.